ATMOSSAT™

 The platform is airbraked by a wind generator of three turbofans top and bottom of the ATMOSSAT with dynamos to generate power from the dampened wind sheer force.
 The battery will charged by the wind exclusively.
 It will not reflect light to overhead orbital satellites.
 The dampening of the air and a central, vertically axially placed gyroscope will keeping the ATMOSSAT on a very small atmospheric footprint.
 It will outperform an orbital satellite for visual surveying.

 The buoyancy is what keeps the device airborne.
 It is a hollow, cylindrical chamber filled with a low pressure volume of helium gas.
 It is a solid shell balloon - more robust than a ploymer film balloon.
 It is launched without any alternative power plant.
 Small versions can be hand launched - both under buoyancy alone.
-A radio controlled actuator can lower an grapnel eye to the ground on a high guage, shark fishing line where the device can be power winched to the ground.
+A radio controlled actuator can lower an grapnel eye to the ground on a high gauge, shark fishing line where the device can be power winched to the ground.

 Economies of scale will lower the price of the already low cost, mostly ploymer cosntructed device to near negligible comapred with orbaital platforms.
 The frame can be internally bolstered with aluminium carbide for lightness and low torsion stuctural strength.
 Juno is the current option for satellite development and acquisition for sensible, industrialised and other advanced economies.

-Early Sketch
+Early Pencil Sketch

 © Xerqon ABN 97661410108 2026